WHAT IS STORMWATER RUNOFF?

 Everyone can help make a difference.
 Here are some things that you can do to make an impact.

-- Place rocks or shrubs across a slope to interrupt water as it flows downhill.
+- Place rocks or shrubs on slopes to slow water and prevent erosion..